June 15

 Her Death and Incorrupt Body

-At 22, she was found dead on her straw pallet under the stairs.
+In 1601, at the age of 22 in Pibrac, France, she was found dead on her straw pallet under the stairs.
 Her body was buried in the Church of Pibrac opposite the pulpit.
 When it was accidentally exhumed in 1644 by workmen renovating the church and identified by the withered hand, it was found incorrupt.
 After being exposed for one year for veneration, her relics were transferred to a leaden coffin and placed in the sacristy.

 Her Relics